PLAN (Prisoner Learning Academic Network)

 We are proud to host a number of academic working groups which work to develop our understanding of the role and function of prisoner education.
 These groups have been developed to reflect the themes established in the Prisoner Learning Alliance's Theory of Change.
 These groups are:

-Social Capital - led by David Honeywell of the University of York
+Social Capital - led by Dr. David Honeywell of the University of York

 Wellbeing - led by Jenny Fogarty of the London School of Hygiene and Tropical Medicine